inkybubble/llm_patterns_openai/README.md

 # LLM Patterns in openai - a multi-turn chat with tool-usage

 Chat pipeline with tool calling.
 Starting point from OpenAI's function calling quickstart.
 A reference that I can use for other applications, to structure outputs.
+The horoscope example was inspired by the openai developer guide and lightly modified.

 ## Setup